Eggs from Farms

 Storage & Shipping

 The eggs have passed inspection and are ready to leave our nest.
-Eggs are stored in a temperature-controlled cooler until they’re loaded onto refrigerated trucks to begin their journey to businesses and consumers.
+Eggs are stored in a temperature-controlled cooler until they’re loaded onto refrigerated trucks to begin their journey to grocery stores and businesses.